lukasfri/xmlity/xmlity-derive/src/de/DeserializationGroup.md

 <code>"strict"</code>, <code>"loose"</code>, <code>"none"</code>
 </td>
 <td>
-The accepted order of children.
+Set if the order of children is important when deserializing.<br/>
-- <code>"strict"</code> - The children must be in the same order as the fields with no fields between them.
+- <code>"strict"</code>: The children must come directly after each other, and this group will try to deserialize them in one go.<br/>
-- <code>"loose"</code> - The children must be in the same order as the fields, but there can be fields between them.
+- <code>"loose"</code>: The order of children must come relative to each other, but they can be separated by other children outside this group.<br/>
-- <code>"none"</code> - The children can be in any order.
+- <code>"none"</code> (default): The order of children is not important.
 </td>
 </tr>
 <!--=================================================-->